How to Get A Cheap Life Insurance Policy in 2016

 4. Shop, Shop, Shop Around

 When’s the last time that you went to the store and made a major purchase without double checking your price elsewhere?
+Heck, when was the last time you made a minor purchase without doing a quick scan of an app on your smartphone?

 We’ve all done it: Big screen TVs, washers and dryers, brand-new cars.
 Life insurance shouldn’t be any different.
 Many different carriers cater to all types of different individuals, weight classes, ages, and amount needed.
 So, making sure that you get many quotes from several different carriers will ensure that you get the cheapest term life policy.